Age and Beauty

 And there are other skin care products and treatments that can help deter or fade signs of aging.
 Dermatologists recommend trying one new product at a time to avoid a harsh reaction.
 Keep in mind that products typically take several months to make a difference — any anti-aging skin care product that promises overnight results is making a false claim.

 - Prescription retinoid creams reduce dark age spots, soften rough skin patches and reduce wrinkles by increasing collagen production.
 Doctors recommend starting to use a retinoid cream slowly, typically once a week for new users.
 Always use sunscreen after using retinoid cream because it makes your skin sensitive to light.
+You can also consider using a retinoid cream as an overnight cream.

 - Vitamin C Serums